OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **transforms\app.mytransform.config** to file **app.config**

-## Applying transforms from a different directory to targets in a different directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingtransformsfromadifferentdirectorytotargetsinadifferentdirectoryApplyingtransformsfromadifferentdirectorytotargetsinadifferentdirectory}
+## Applying transforms from a different directory to targets in a different directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingtransformsfromadifferentdirectorytotargetsinadifferentdirectory}

 Given a package which has the structure: